bauchdj/file-browser-web-app/notes.md

 ### Caddy
 - Routes traffic from 443 to specified ports based on subdomain
 - Automatically creates domain certificates useing LetsEncrypt / certbot

+### HTMl Structure
+- Wrapping elements in div, etc allow you to put elements in relative scope and placement on the page